sstur/js2php/README.md

 Maybe so.
 But if you wanted a compile-to-PHP language, that's widely familiar to devs, with plenty of existing tooling, libraries and community, then maybe JS is such a language.
 Plus, I think there's an unwritten rule that JS must be able to run on every surface in existence.

-We're not at a place where you can use this stuff to production, but in theory there's nothing preventing JS compiled to PHP from being viable.
+We're not at a place where you can use this stuff in production, but in theory there's nothing preventing JS compiled to PHP from being viable.

 One interesting use case might be allowing some user-generated scripting (think plugins) to run in a sandboxed environment on your PHP platform.
 User-generated JS can be safely compiled to PHP because none of the usual [dangerous] PHP features are exposed to JS land (such as disk/network access).
 Actually, you can choose a carefully defined set of functions to expose to JS.